pippinbarr/cart263-2020/slides/jquery/jquery.md

 ---

-## A process for "first contact" with a new library
+## A process for your "first date" with a new library

 1. Go to the homepage and read the introductory material
 1. Find resources provided for learning the library, especially __examples__ and __tutorials__